 Also known as Benguerua Island, is approximately 55 square kilometres in extent.
 Benguerra Island was originally named “Santa Antonio” by Portuguese explorers and was later named Benguerra after a local Tribal chief.
 The island is approximately 11km in length and 5,5km wide and lies 14km offshore from the mainland and the town of Vilankulo.

 Ilha Santa Carolina, known previously as Paradise Island, and sometimes referred to as the “Pearl of the Indian ocean”, is a tiny island midway between Bazaruto Island and the town of Inhassoro, on the mainland.
-The old hotel is not operational at this time, but the island is truly beautiful, and well worth a visit if staying at one of the Lodges on Bazaruto.
+The old hotel is not operational at this time, but the island is truly beautiful, and well worth a visit if staying at one of the Lodgeson Bazaruto Island.

 Pemba, formerly known as Porto Amelia, is the vibrant capital of Cabo Delgado Province.
 The city lies on the south shore of Pemba Bay, the third largest bay in the world.
 The modern port, the international airport, world-class hotels and restaurants, and a network of newly-repaired roads combine with the historic charm and colonial architecture of the old city to give a fascinating and vibrant destination situated on this stretch of Mozambican coast.
 Historic charm and colonial architecture.

 There are two airlines that fly from OR Tambo Airport in Jo’burg to Pemba.
-LAM, the Mozambique Airline which flies 3 times a week, via Maputo.
-And Airlink which offers convenient direct flights between Jo’burg to Pemba on Mondays, Wednesday, Fridays and Saturdays.
+LAM, the Mozambique Airline which flies daily, via Maputo.
+And Airlink which offers convenient direct flights between Jo’burg to Pemba several times a week.
 Benefits for Airlink travellers include Voyager Miles and convenient interline connections with SAA, their Star Alliance partner flights and other international carriers both locally and globally, making this stunning part of Mozambique even more accessible!